kornix/xl710-unlocker/README.md

 Tested by my own on 4x10GbE X710-DA4 adapter (Dell 68M95) successfully.

+The only update I've made to the original source is adding '-static' flag to build statically linked binary to run it on different linux distros without recompiling.

 ## Usage
 Run the tool once providing the name of one of the NIC interfaces to unlock all interfaces on the NIC: